tl-its-umich-edu/kartograafr/README.md

 #### Sending Email

-To send emails with kartograafr, the `main.py` files needs to be executed using the `--email` flag, but configuring the application to send email from a local environment requires additional steps.
+To send emails with kartograafr, the `main.py` file needs to be executed using the `--email` flag, but configuring the application to send email from a local environment requires additional steps.
 To assist in testing email functionality, a Shell script called `runDebugEmail.sh` has been provided that creates a mock email server.
 To run kartograafr with this mock server, do the following: